bibhubhatta/cmps366-pente-prolog/log/log.md

 - Test and fix crash when there are no captures 0.75
 - Test and implement predicate to get the winner 0.75
 - Test and implement is_game_over and is_game_drawn 0.5

+Total: 3.0

+## Nov 27, 2023

+- Test and implement predicate to get_winner 1.5
+- Implement predicate to get_round_score 0.25
+- Implement predicate to initialize the round 0.25
+- Implement predicates for the human player to play round 2.0
+- Make the computer play random moves 0.25